carpentries-incubator/SDC-BIDS-sMRI/_episodes/03-Image_Preproc_Part2.md

     - Automated internsity based WM, GM, and CSF tissue‐segmentation of MR images
     - Anatomical atlas creation for region of interest analyses
     - Automated seed selection for connectivity analyses
-- A _good_ template is supposed to be _representative_ averages of the study cohort.
-However for computational reasons (template creation is a computationally intensive process), and to maintain comparability across studies, typically several commonly used templates exist.
+- A _good_ template is supposed to be a _representative_ average of the study cohort.
+However for computational reasons (template creation is a computationally intensive process), and to maintain comparability across studies, image processing pipelines typically use publicly available templates.
-- Pulically available commonly used templates
+- Commonly used templates:
     - [MNI 305](https://ieeexplore.ieee.org/document/373602)
         - an average of 305 T1-weighted MRI scans from young healthy adults
         - 305 normal MRI brains were linearly coregistered (9-param) to 241 brains that had been coregistered (roughly) to the Talairach atlas.